HC

 The system depends on midfield discipline and collective work rate as much as on individual stars.
 If the central players cover space well and pass forward cleanly, the whole attack becomes more dangerous.

-That is why Pochettino talks so often about belief and intensity.
 The USA does not only need talent to rise in 2026.
 It needs synchronized effort in every phase so the tactical plan survives pressure.

 The USA should arrive in 2026 as a dangerous host rather than a true top-tier favorite.
 That still makes Pochettino's project important, because knockout football often rewards teams that can create one or two decisive aggressive moments.